-There are also a number of low growing Sedums which are suitable for walls such as Sedum lydium, image below, which only grows to around 5cms and has a lovely autumn colour.
+There are also a number of low growing Sedums which are suitable for walls and ground cover, such as Sedum lydium, image below, which only grows to around 5cms and has a lovely autumn colour.

 Sedums are a very wide genus of plant, there are plants suitable for front of the border such as small stonecrop image below , tiny low growing Sedums as in lydium, and all are easy to grow.
 Sedum even look good in the winter with the frost on the flower heads as in image below.